tsdev/spinw/docs/pages/swfiles/sw_update.md

   sidebar: sw_sidebar, permalink: sw_update.html, folder: swfiles, mathjax: 'true'}

 ---
-updates the SpinW installation from the internet

 SW_UPDATE()

 {onlineRev} = SW_UPDATE(installDir)

-[sw_update](sw_update.html) creates a new folder with the latest release beside the current SpinW installation and add the new version to the working path (and removing the old one).
+sw_update creates a new folder with the latest release beside the current SpinW installation and add the new version to the working path (and removing the old one).